itsabhiaryan/itsabhiaryan.github.io/_posts/2021-10-19-some-of-my-favourite-quotes.markdown

  * Money is cheap.
 Freedom is expensive.
  * Don't be afraid to start over again.
 This time, you're not starting from scratch, you're starting from experience.
  * Be humble, Be kind; But be a beast.
+ * If you don't find a way to make money while you sleep, you will work until you die.
+ * If you buy things you do not need, soon you will have to sell things you need.